-The first civil nuclear power stations were built during the 1950s, and Britain was a pioneer, commissioning Calder Hall, the world’s first commercial nuclear power station, in 1956.
+According to my very limited knowledge, the first civil nuclear power stations were built during the 1950s and Britain was a pioneer, commissioning Calder Hall, the world’s first commercial nuclear power station, I believe, in 1956.

 Calder Hall, the world’s first commercial nuclear power station